States and Tribal Concerns, Proposed Solutions (81.106)

 Applicant Eligibility

-Eligibility is restricted by action of the Western Governors' Association, Southern Governors' Association, the State of New Mexico and tribal governments along WIPP transportation routes.
-DOE administers agreements with 14 southern State governments, four mid-west state governments, and two northeast state governments.
-The Western Governors' Association is the negotiating body for 11 western states on the WIPP transportation route.
+Eligibility is restricted by action of the Western Interstate Energy Board, Southern States Energy Board, the State of New Mexico, Council of State Governments (midwest region), and tribal governments along WIPP transportation routes.
+DOE administers agreements with 10 southern State governments, and two Midwest state governments.
+The Western Interstate Energy Board is the negotiating body for 11 western states on the WIPP transportation route.
 Each tribal government on the WIPP transportation route elected to represent themselves.
-Participation in this program is restricted to the above list of organizations and to the 10 affected tribal governments.
+Participation in this program is restricted to the above list of organizations and to the affected tribal governments.

 Beneficiary Eligibility